kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/big_data/numpy/numpy.md

 But this flexibility comes at a cost: to allow these flexible types, each item in the list must contain its own type info, reference count, and other information—that is, each item is a complete Python object.
 In the special case that all variables are of the same type, much of this information is ***redundant***: it can be much more efficient to store data in a fixed-type array.

-* For an array, it should be At the implementation level, the array essentially contains a single pointer to one con‐tiguous block of data.
+* For an array, it should be At the implementation level, the array essentially contains a single pointer to one contiguous block of data.
 The Python list, on the other hand, contains a pointer to a block of pointers, each of which in turn points to a full Python object like the Python integer we saw earlier. **Array Vs LinkedList**

 > Hint: Java Interview question: ArrayList vs LinkedList.

-* Fixed-type NumPy-style arrays lack this flexibil‐ity, but are much more efficient for storing and manipulating data.
+* Fixed-type NumPy-style arrays lack this flexibility, but are much more efficient for storing and manipulating data.

 ### Fixed-Type Arrays in Python